 Here’s a few ways that I can help you…

-- You’re a Business Owner / Nonprofit Director looking for support and guidance in your work…
+- You’re a Business Owner or Nonprofit Leader looking for support and guidance in your work.

-- You’re a Teacher / Administrator who wants to integrate nature into curriculum and culture…
+- You’re a Teacher or Administrator who wants to integrate nature into curriculum and culture.

 - You’re a Middle-Aged Parent who wants to re-connect to nature and get out of your indoor funk?

-- You’re a Community Volunteer who wants to create a stewardship or science project.
+- You’re a Community Volunteer who wants to create a stewardship or community science project.